|

 Orodreth could not help wondering what Haldir saw in her.
 We

-were attacked, he began, the March Warden was not
+were attacked, he began, adding, quickly, the March

 He paused, expecting a response, but Cyllien said nothing.